The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Playing a Healer in Final Fantasy XIV is different than what you’d expect in many similar games.
 Ideally, you want to be doing *as much **damage** as possible, and as little **healing** as possible.* The damage of White Mage is generally extremely high (especially later with a spell learned at level 45!)

-**White Mage** is what’s known as a “Regen" or "Pure” Healer, meaning most of their healing either comes from regenerative ('regen') abilities, or direct healing from their spells.
+**White Mage** is what’s known as a “Regen" or "Pure” Healer, meaning most of their healing either comes from regenerative ('regen') spells, or direct healing from their spells and abilities.

 The other “Pure” healer would be Astrologian (as of Patch 6.0), who also relies on direct regen/pure healing, unlike the “Shield” healers of Scholar and Sage, who rely on preventing damage from happening in the first place.